 - Listen to physical hunger cues and eat only until you’re 80% full

-- Distinguishing between why you’re craving food, are you stressed, sad, bored, or depressed?
+- Pause before you eat.
+Ask yourself why you’re craving food, are you dehydrated, stressed, sad, bored, or depressed?

 - Engage all of your senses when eating by noticing smells, tastes, textures, and flavours